Annamila First Nations Foundation supports First Nations led initiatives by gifting and bringing people together.

 In 2013, Julie asked a long-standing friend and colleague, Ian Roberts to chair Annamila.

-While on a trip to Yuendumu in the Northern Territory to inspect a swimming pool that the Kantor family had donated in memory of son and brother Tom who was greatly loved by the people of Yuendumu, Julie and Ian decided that Annamila should specialise in support for Aboriginal and Torres Strait Islander Peoples.
-They also made the critical decision that the governance of Annamila should be conducted by a new board that comprised 50 % women and 50 % First Nations directors.
+While on a trip to Yuendumu in the Northern Territory to inspect a swimming pool that the Kantor family contributed in the memory of son and brother Tom who was greatly loved by the people of Yuendumu.
+Julie and Ian decided that Annamila should concentrate support for Aboriginal and Torres Strait Islander Peoples.
+They also made the crucial decision that the governance of Annamila should be conducted by a new board that comprised 50% women and 50% First Nations directors.

 A new strategic plan was developed with the new directors and an expanded range of funding initiatives were implemented.